Livingston | How to Visit Guatemala’s Captivating Caribbean Coast

 There are a handful of excellent lodging options available in and around Livingston, most of which are family-run boutique operations that have been around since before “boutique hotels” were a thing.

-Below, we’ve managed to whittle the list down to what we think are the best of the best from half a dozen visits to Livingston (backed up by a look at recent traveler reviews in 2021).
+Below, we’ve managed to whittle the list down to what we think are the best of the best from half a dozen visits to Livingston (backed up by a look at recent traveler reviews).

 In short, these are the places that Lori and I would recommend to our own family and friends if they were planning a visit to the Livingston right now.